This is a pretty long walk, varying in surroundings and going via a few overgrown/challenging sections, as expected along South Leeds route.

 Turn up Cherry Tree Walk and follow up toward the Church (St Michaels).
 I stopped for lunch in the peaceful grounds here, but if you aren't stopping, follow the path along the right of the church grounds.

-You exit these fields onto Common Lane and turn right to follow this road over the railway line to another public footpath leaving to the right.
+Turn right to follow this road over the railway line to another public footpath leaving to the right.

 Follow this footpath as it runs alongside the railway and under the M62.
 This is the most industrial part of the route and may not be the most beautiful!